Construction of the Second Avenue Subway: 2016–present: Second phase

 The second phase, between 125th and 96th Streets, was allocated $535 million in the MTA's 2015–2019 Capital Plan for planning, design, environmental studies, and utility relocation.
 This phase will complete the project's East Harlem section.
 North of 120th Street, it will be constructed through the use of Tunnel Boring Machines (TBMs).
 The TBM Launch Box will be located between 121st Street and 122nd Street on Second Avenue.
-The TBMs will head north under Second Avenue to 121st Street before turning slightly east to curve under the East River Houses, before turning west on 125th Street, crossing Lexington Avenue, before ending 525 feet west of Fifth Avenue to accommodate storage tracks.
+The TBMs will head north under Second Avenue to 121st Street before turning slightly east to curve under the Wagner Houses, before turning west on 125th Street, crossing Lexington Avenue, before ending 525 feet west of Fifth Avenue to accommodate storage tracks.
 South of 120th Street, the line will utilize a tunnel section built during the 1970s, located between 110th Street and 120th Street.
 This section will have tracks and other essential equipment installed, like that of the rest of the line.
 Since it was deemed uneconomical to use TBMs, cut-and-cover will be used to connect the existing tunnel section to the bored section to the north (at 120th Street) and to the portion of the line already in operation to the south (at 105th Street).

 Three new stations will be constructed at Harlem–125th Street, 116th Street, and 106th Street.
 Because a station at 116th Street was not part of the plan for the Second Avenue Subway when the existing tunnel section was built, part of the tunnel will have to be rebuilt to allow for a station at 116th Street.
 A transfer to the Lexington Avenue Line and an intermodal connection with Metro-North Railroad would be available at the Harlem–125th Street station.
 The original plan called for the main line to turn west onto 125th Street with tail tracks to Fifth Avenue, while tail tracks would continue north on a spur via Second Avenue to 129th Street.
 However, the tail tracks to 129th Street, as well as a proposed ancillary building at 127th Street and Second Avenue, were removed in a July 2018 update to the plans.
 Tail tracks that extend 525 feet west of Fifth Avenue would allow for the construction of a crosstown line under the busy 125th Street corridor.
 The 125th Street tail tracks would be able to store four trains, and would also allow for trains to enter the Harlem–125th Street terminal at speeds that would allow for the operation of 30 trains per hour on the line.
 The construction of the Harlem–125th Street station and the pedestrian concourses to the Lexington Avenue Line would require temporary service outages at the 125th Street station on the Lexington Avenue Line for two years.